Skipped to content anchor

 From your credit card numbers and home address to your first and last name—you have most likely entered your personal information time and time again on countless websites.
 This digital trail provides scammers with more than enough breadcrumbs to leave you vulnerable to Internet fraud.

-In another study conducted by CPA Canada, almost three-quarters of individuals surveyed reported having received fraudulent requests, and one out of three noted they had fallen victim to one or more types of fraud at some point in their lives.
+In another study conducted by CPA Canada, over 50% of Canadians reported having received fraudulent requests, and one in three noted they had fallen victim to one or more types of fraud at some point in their lives.
 Unfortunate proof that with each passing year, financial scams are becoming increasingly more advanced.

 Being an educator, you might be thinking that you’d be able to spot a scam from a mile away.
 After all, you’ve got education on your side, right?